-Our SLP program focuses on preparing professionals to asses, diagnose and clinically treat people with a variety of communication disorders.
+Our SLP program focuses on preparing professionals to assist, diagnose, and clinically treat people with a variety of communication disorders.
 This extensive clinical experience, combined with caring and involved faculty, makes CMU speech-language pathology graduates well prepared and sought after clinicians.

-Research Opportunities and Assistantships
+Clinical Experience, Research Opportunities and Assistantships

-Department of Communication Disorders offers students a multitude of opportunities to gain clinical experience both on- and off-campus.
+Department of Communication Disorders offers students a multitude of opportunities to gain clinical experience both on-campus and off-campus.
 The research facilities within the department include specialized speech, voice, language and acoustic laboratories, computers and software programs.

-Several clinical programs offered through the department give students the opportunity to conduct research projects and work with a patient population ranging from infants to the elderly.
+Several clinical programs offered through the department give students opportunities to conduct research projects and work with patient populations ranging from infants to the elderly.
 Through the department's Speech Language and Hearing Clinics, students may provide clinical services to people throughout central and northern Michigan.